yuenshingyan/gibberishpy/README.md

-# pygibberish
+# gibberishpy

-pygibberish is a Python-based application designed to analyze and identify gibberish in a given string.
-The application leverages the principles of Markov Chains, a mathematical system that undergoes transitions from one state to other on a state space, to calculate both additive and multiplicative probabilities. pygibberish allow users to build their own model with custom txt file.
+gibberishpy is a Python-based application designed to analyze and identify gibberish in a given string.
+The application leverages the principles of Markov Chains, a mathematical system that undergoes transitions from one state to other on a state space, to calculate both additive and multiplicative probabilities. gibberishpy allow users to build their own model with custom txt file.

 ## Usage Examples